 The preconfigured MCPTT group that provides the configuration is not used for the MCPTT group communication, it only provides configuration for one or more adhoc group calls.
 The MCPTT group ID of the ad hoc group call is provided by the MCPTT server when the ad hoc group call is originated.
 In order to establish security context for the end-to-end secured ad hoc group call, the security related information is used from this preconfigured group.

 NOTE 2: The configurations defined for the adhoc group call in user profile and service configuration document as described in the Annex A.3 and A.5 is applicable only for single MCPTT system.

-Editor's note: The configurations required for supporting adhoc group call involving multiple MCPTT system is FFS.

-Editor's note: Specifying the use of the configurations in the user profile and service configuration for the procedures is FFS.